AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`error` (optional)

-  Error message GPS will display if the filter does not match and hence the action cannot be executed.
-If you are using the :file:`<filter_and>` or :file:`<filter_or>` tag, GPS will only display the error message of that filter.
+  Error message GNAT Studio will display if the filter does not match and hence the action cannot be executed.
+If you are using the :file:`<filter_and>` or :file:`<filter_or>` tag, GNAT Studio will only display the error message of that filter.

 In addition, the :file:`<filter>` tag has the following specific
 attributes: